The Bible Answer to Avoid Teacher Burnout: How to teach with energy & passion all year long

 How often do we stay up too late grading papers or planning lessons, denying the reality that God designed our bodies to need sleep?

-An occasional necessity is one thing, but if we are habitually going to bed too late and getting up too early, we are going to be exhausted – which means we are going to be less effective, and we likely will burn out.
+An occasional necessity is one thing, but if we are habitually going to bed too late and getting up too early, we are going to be exhausted – which means we are going to be less effective, and we likely will experience the dreaded teacher burn out.

 3. We need Sabbath rests.